 Swiss Army Knife: Yep – the best thing I’ve ever bought.
 On a camp site in France one evening with two bottles of wine and no corkscrew – never again.
 Cheapest place to buy one is France, much cheaper than England or Switzerland.
 Get one with all the “bells and whistles” and it’s like having a toolkit.

 Mobile Phone: Most mobile phones will work on the continent but many will need to be “enabled” to do so, usually just a matter of calling your network provider.
 Beware however, it is more expensive to use a mobile phone abroad.
-Costs vary from around 38p/minute in France and the EU to around £1.75p/minute in some countries.
+Costs vary so check before you travel.
 Many people don’t realize that if someone phones you whilst you are abroad not only will they have to pay to make the call but you will have to pay to receive it.

 Puncture Repair: No one wants the inconvenience of waiting for help should you get a puncture.
 A small repair kit and some compressed air won’t take up too much additional room but could get you back on your way in no time.
 Repairs are only temporary, speed and distance should both be kept to a minimum and tyres should be replaced as soon as possible.